digitaledgeit/sass-spacing/README.md

       'xl': 28px
     );

-    //whether !important is applied
+    //specify whether !important is applied
     $spacing-important: false;

-    //the prefix for the breakpoint attribute used for the compiled classes
+    //specify the prefix used for the breakpoint attribute used by the compiled classes
     $spacing-breakpoint-attribute-prefix: 'breakpoint-';

 See the [sass-breakpoints](https://www.npmjs.com/package/sass-breakpoints) package for instructions on customising the available breakpoints.